 Early treatment is not just ivermectin.

-It's a combination of drugs that we've been using for years and years and years to treat inflammation, respiratory problems, blood clot problems, viral illnesses, uh pneumonias, pneumonia prevention, um, everything that if you were to get sick before COVID, a lot of these same treatments we would be using.
+It's a combination of drugs that we've been using for years and years and years to treat inflammation, respiratory problems, blood clot problems, viral illnesses, pneumonias, pneumonia prevention, everything that if you were to get sick before COVID, a lot of these same treatments we would be using.

-Um we did find the additional benefit from using hydroxychloroquine, uh, but that study came out in 2005.
+We did find the additional benefit from using hydroxychloroquine, but that study came out in 2005, and that was through the NIH.

-Uh they did the study that showed chloroquine was a potent inhibitor of SARS coronavirus for both infection and spread.
+They did the study that showed chloroquine was a potent inhibitor of SARS coronavirus for both infection and spread.

 That's what happened.